viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 Once you've written your filter module, [compile the executable](https://docs.viam.com/modular-resources/create/#compile-the-module-into-an-executable) that runs your module when executed.

-Note the absolute path to your module’s executable for later use.
+Note the absolute path to your module’s executable for use in the next section.

 ### Add local module